PereViader/ManualDi/README.md

 If the data provided to these entry points, implements `IInstaller`, then the data will also be installed to the container.
 Otherwise, it will just be available through the `Data` property of the EntryPoint.
-If the subordinate container requires all the dependencies of the parent container, it is recommended to set the parent container on the EntryPointData object.
+If the subordinate entry point requires access to the parent container's dependencies, it is recommended to set the parent container on the EntryPointData object.

 ```csharp
 public class EntryPointData : IInstaller